TIHan/Oly/README.md

 You can also run the tests in Visual Studio's Test Explorer.

 ## Building VSCode Extension

+Requirements:
+- VSCode 1.64.0 or newer
+- Node.js and NPM

 In the command-line at the `vscode` folder, run commands: